vickinformatics/SeuratWorkflow/README.md

 - The user can specify the number of principal components (`PCs_pca`, `PCs_harmony`, etc.) to use for each reduction method.
 - Added `run_integration` option to allow users to choose whether to perform data integration.
 - Introduced more integration methods, including Reciprocal PCA and Joint PCA (RPCA and JPCA), alongside the existing Harmony and CCA methods.
-- Added `run_tSNE_UMAP` option to allow users to choose whether to perform tSNE and UMAP dimensionality reductions.
+- Added `run_tSNE_UMAP` option to allow users to choose whether to perform t-SNE and UMAP dimensionality reductions.

 ## References
 <ins>Seurat</ins>